Central Readiness Force

 The Central Readiness Force (中央即応集団, Chūō Sokuō Shūdan) was established on March 28, 2007, following the upgrading of the Japanese Defense Ministry from the former Japanese Defense Agency.
 It was initially based at Japan Ground Self-Defense Force (JGSDF) Camp Asaka in Nerima, Tokyo.

-The command supervises a number of different units, whose roles range from special forces operations to advance preparation for greater JSDF deployments.
-The unit can also be deployed as Japan's response to combat operations during peacekeeping missions as a rapid reaction force.
+The command supervised a number of different units, whose roles ranged from special forces operations to advance preparation for greater JSDF deployments.
+The unit could also be deployed as Japan's response to combat operations during peacekeeping missions as a rapid reaction force.

 On 26 March 2013, the force was officially transferred to Camp Zama, in Sagamihara, in the Kanagawa Prefecture.
 As a part of the Japanese government's National Defense Program Guidelines which were developed in response to the need to improve the JGSDF's capabilities to deal with new defense issues such as foreign peacekeeping operations and anti-terrorist operations.